haquefardeen/awesome-dot/README.md

 - [Fractapp](https://www.fractapp.com/)- The most simple Polkadot wallet for DeFi and crypto.
 - [Talisman](https://app.talisman.xyz/)- A wallet for Polkadot and Kusama.
 - [Multix](https://multix.chainsafe.io/?network=kusama)-A simple interface to manage complex multi sigs
-- [Polkagate](https://polkagate.xyz/)- An easy to use extension for Polkadot ecosystem.
+- [Polkagate](https://polkagate.xyz/)- An easy-to-use extension for the Polkadot ecosystem.
-- [Saturn](https://github.com/invarch/saturn-gateway)- A Multichain Multisig Application for the Polkadot Ecosystem
+- [Saturn](https://github.com/invarch/saturn-gateway)- A Multichain Multisig Application for the Polkadot Ecosystem.